-These Classic Beauties Received Some Unfair Bad Press Recently
+These Classic Beauties Have Received Some Unfair Bad Press In Past Years

 Several news organizations recently published articles citing 2013 FDA Food Code guidance [PDF P. 143] that restricts acidic substances from coming into direct contact with copper.

 We would like to point out a few things not mentioned in the news:

 1. The FDA restriction ONLY applies to restaurants, bars and food service operations and not to individuals at home.

 Why this detail is important: These entities serve Moscow Mule drinks and other acidic cocktails on a continuous basis.
 Continuous use without proper cleaning likely causes erosion of the mugs over time – most restaurants/bars are simply not able to properly care for unlined copper mugs.
 In other words, they may not wash and thoroughly dry the mugs after each use, like individuals do at home (we provide detailed care instructions with each purchase).

 High-maintenance artisanal objects, such as unlined copper mugs, simply do not belong in commercial environments where they are required to be “work horses”.
 We agree.

 2. Per the Centers for Disease Control (CDC), existing studies show that the most common effect of too much copper is nausea/vomiting.

 This occurs shortly after ingesting a substance with too much copper, and is "not persistent”.